n1sak/n1sak/README.md

 # Hi there, I'm Nisa! 👋

-I'm a student at Yale University (go bulldogs)! 🐶
+I'm an undergraduate student at Yale University (go bulldogs)! 🐶

 ## 🚴‍♀️ About Me

-- 🎓  CS + Math Major
+- 🎓  CS + Applied Math Major
 - 🚀  Interested in quantitative analysis and software engineering

 ## 🛠️ Skills